Doxuno

 INTEREST

 The Principal shall bear interest at the rate of 12% per annum, calculated on a simple interest basis, from the date of disbursement until full repayment.
-Interest shall be calculated and capitalised monthly.
-In the event of default, outstanding amounts shall bear interest at the mora rate prescribed from time to time under the Prescribed Rate of Interest Act 55 of 1975 (currently the repo rate plus 3.5%), in lieu of the contractual rate, unless the contractual rate is higher, in which case the higher rate shall apply.
+Interest shall be calculated and capitalised monthly in arrears.
+In the event of default, outstanding amounts shall additionally bear interest at the statutory mora rate prescribed under the Prescribed Rate of Interest Act 55 of 1975 (currently the South African Reserve Bank repurchase rate plus three and a half percent (3.5%) per annum) from the date of default, unless the contractual rate above is higher, in which case the higher rate shall apply.

 3.